LOOSE-LIPS/loose-lips-2.0/src/routes/blog/lbf-hypercharged-ie003/index.md

   - imported/lbf-hypercharged-ie003/image1048.jpeg
 description: >-
   As if you were dropped inside the LHC as a quantum particle, Hypercharged starts off the EP with strong, slick and contemporary aesthetics.
-From LBF&#39;s Scent Of Gravity EP on Ideal Europa.
-Out 27.03.2020 on digital &#8211; Pre-order: https://www.junodownload.com/products/lbf-la-boum-fatale-scent-of-gravity/4465576-02/ https://soundcloud.com/idealeuropahttps://soundcloud.com/la-boum-fatale [...]Read More...
+From LBF's Scent Of Gravity EP on Ideal Europa.
+Out 27.03.2020 on digital – Pre-order: https://www.junodownload.com/products/lbf-la-boum-fatale-scent-of-gravity/4465576-02/ https://soundcloud.com/idealeuropahttps://soundcloud.com/la-boum-fatale [...]Read More...